Lenny375/Orbital_simulation/README.md

-A personnal project that explores space-related calculations with different methods such as Euler and Verlet.
+A personnal project that explores space-related calculations using mathplotlib, with different methods such as Euler and Verlet.
+Several versions of this project have been uploaded.
+The project gets more complex every time the version's number increases.